Whitsunday shark attacks response

 - continue to meet with industry stakeholders and experts to develop and progress responses.

-The Commonwealth Government has committed an additional $250,000 allowing the research program to be expanded.
+In June 2019 the Commonwealth Government committed an additional $250,000 allowing the Cid Harbour research program to be expanded.

 The final project report is due to be delivered by June 2020.